 13 (including the 2 RTH guides & driver; so 10 guests in all)

 Both RTH guides are qualified first aiders and will carry a 1st aid kit with them on the runs.

 RTH has an insurance policy which covers our guests & the general public whilst we are involved in any RTH activity.
 However, our insurance does not cover baggage loss, theft, damage, holiday cancellation, etc and so you may wish to cover these separately.

-£820pp based on 2 sharing.
-Single supp = £120pp.
+£845pp based on 2 sharing Single supp = £125pp.
 Please note that the single supplement is applicable if you are booking for one person only.
-However, if we are able to find someone else for you to share with then the supplement will be removed.
+However, if we are able to find someone else for you to share with (no obligation) then the supplement will be removed.

-Payment options (a) Cheque payable to Running The Highlands or (b) Paypal – an online credit/debit card system.
+Payment options (a) Cheque (£'s) payable to Running The Highlands or (b) Paypal – an online credit/debit card system.
 However, due to the costs charged by Paypal we need to add a charge of 3.5% for this method of payment (c) Electronic bank transfer - please advise us if you wish to take up this option and we will supply the bank details.
 The cost of processing will have to be added in the case of international bank transfers.
-A deposit of £300pp is required to confirm a booking and the balance is then payable 10 weeks prior to the Run Across Scotland.
-If you have to cancel, please inform us in writing.
-If you cancel more than 12 weeks before the start of the Run Across Scotland, we will retain the deposit.
-If you cancel less than 8 weeks before the start, we will retain 50% of the cost of the trip.
-If you cancel less than 4 weeks before the start of the holiday, we will retain 100% of the cost of the holiday.
+A non-refundable deposit of £300pp is required to confirm a booking and the balance is then payable 10 weeks prior to the Run Across Scotland.
+Once the balance has been paid it is not refundable.
 However, 95% of monies paid will be refunded if we are able to fill your place with a ‘reserve listed’ guest (5% being retained to cover administration expenses).
 In the very unlikely event that we cancel, we will offer a full refund or alternative holiday.
 We recommend that you may wish to take out holiday cancellation insurance.